Last Updated on

 Thailand is known as ‘the land of smiles’.
 This stems from a promotional campaign aiming to attract foreigners to the country, however it is very true.
 The people are some of the friendliest around and are always smiling.

-19. Buddhism is the official language
+19. Buddhism is the official religion

 The official Thai religion is Theravada Buddhism which is evident from the masses of Buddhist temples scattered throughout the country.